 This a tricky question, because there is one simple truth to face: bed bugs do not stay outside when it gets cold.
 Bed bugs might be difficult to get rid of, especially in the case of an infestation, but their bodies are fragile.
 If they attempted to stay outside during winter, they wouldn’t stand a chance.
 They would quickly die off.

 Now that we’ve established that there is no chance that bed bugs will attempt to stay outside since it would mean certain death, you must consider where they will hide inside your house.
 Although the simple answer would be that bed bugs will hide in the same areas as they do during other parts of the year, it is important that you pay closer attention to places that are heated during the winter.
+Start looking in places such as

-For example, instead of concentrating on searching for evidence of bed bugs in attics or basements where it might be chilly, look in the warmer areas of your house such as bedrooms.
+Instead of concentrating on searching for evidence of bed bugs in attics or basements where it might be chilly, look in the warmer areas of your house such as bedrooms.
 As always, bed bugs will hide in cracks and holes in the wall, along with inside mattresses and other furniture, where they will take up residence until such time that they can venture out (usually at night) and find a juicy person to sink their teeth into.
 No matter the season, always be on the lookout for these nasty parasites!